CarlosTinin/msl-in-scm-research/Papers/03. SG Articles related to MSL in SCM/Stefan Gold Articles related to MSL in SCM.md

 	  doi={  }
 	}

-## 05. The UK construction and facilities management sector'sresponse to the Modern Slavery Act: An intra-industryinitiative against modern slavery
+## 05. The UK construction and facilities management sector's response to the Modern Slavery Act: An intra-industry initiative against modern slavery

 Referência
 	@article{sg04,